Single Sign-on Delegated Authentication in CRM for Windows Tablet

 - Navigate to Administration Setup > Manager Users > Profiles.

 - Select the appropriate user profile.

 - Select Edit.

 Select the Is Single Sign-On Enabled check box in the Administrative Permissions section.

 Do not select this check box unless the org is already configured to use SSO.
-Otherwise, existing users will not be able to connect with the current Windows version of the application.
+Otherwise, existing users will not be able to connect with the current Windows Tablet version of the application.

 Configure the THIRD_PARTY_AUTH_URL and THIRD_PARTY_APPLIESTO_URL Veeva Settings.
 In the corresponding Veeva Messages, enter the appropriate URL in the Text field:

 - Enable the Enable_SSO_vod Veeva Setting.